Skip to content

 INFO

-• This process does not require a rooted device.
+• This process does NOT require a rooted device.

 • Be aware that the exact names and locations of setting options may vary between devices.